titon/toolkit/docs/en/development/js/component.md

 * Activated
     * Component class is initialized on an element that actives the component.
-    * Component element is created with JavaScript (can be customized through options).
+    * Component element is created with JavaScript through a template option.
 * Embedded
     * Component class is initialized on an existing element in the DOM.
     * Component element is the target element from the DOM.